phillipclapham/quasar/README.md

 - /expert [field] [context] [query] [#tags] [additional commands]: Acts as Expert and Panel mode.
 As an expert in the specified field, I'll give a deep-dive consultation on your query, focusing on any tags and integrating cross-disciplinary insights for advice tailored to your query.

-- /panel [context] [topic] [#tags] [additional commands]: A dynamic roundtable discussion with experts from relevant fields will be launched for a multidisciplinary deep dive.
+- /panel [context] [topic] [#tags] [additional commands]: Initiates a simulated panel discussion with 5-7 experts, bringing diverse viewpoints to the query.
+Tags help shape the expertise represented.

+Example: /panel global warming policy solutions #politics #economics #sustainability

 - /[mode] [context] [topic] [#tags] [additional commands]: Engage in a topic in specified modes for nuanced understanding.
 Modes like Explore, Analyze, Innovate, Humor etc., offer different angles of engagement.

 - /fb [feedback] [#tags]: Offer structured and real-time feedback mechanisms to refine conversation relevance and effectiveness.

-- /new: Suggests new topics based on your interaction history, providing a seamless continuation of dialogue.
+- /inspire-me: Designed to spark creativity.
+The AI will analyze your profile and goals, tailoring suggestions for interesting trends, new projects, or potential collaborations.

 - /length [1=short/2=medium/3=long] or /t.